 Ida Harriet DIXON, fourth child of George and Mary, born at Bradley Hall on 8th November 1875 and died at Fenny Bentley, near Ashbourne, on 10th November 1962.
 She married at All Saints’ Church, Bradley, on 7th September 1898, Edmund Paley STEPHENSON, C. Eng.
 The marriage was conducted by the groom’s father, the Rev. Robert Stephenson, assisted by the bride’s uncle, the Rev. George Sisson Filliter and the rector !!
-Paley Stephenson had the good fortune to not need to pursue a profession, so had been for some years what was then called a “gentleman rider”.
-He was killed when he broke his neck, eleven months after marrying, in a steeplechase fall.
+Paley Stephenson had been for some years what was then called a "gentleman rider", competing in steeplechase after steeplechase.
+After marriage, he devoted himself to his profession and was for many years Surveyor to the Urban Council, Llandudno.
+He died on the 14th July 1918.
 They had no issue.

 Jane Moore DIXON, fifth child of George and Mary, born at Bradley Hall on 20th October 1876 and died, unmarried, at Warden-on-Tyne, Northumberland, where she lived with relatives, on 28th February 1941.